valueflows/valueflows/mkdocs/docs/concepts/transfers.md

 Some other actions can imply a transfer of all rights, a transfer of custody, or both.
 This shortens and sometimes simplifies the flows.
 But it is not at all required, it is fine to have separate transfer flows if that makes the use case more understandable.
 The [Transport with Transfer example](../../examples/ex-complex/#transportation-with-transfer) illustrates this.

 The way to imply a transfer is to designate a different provider and receiver.
+It is not always true the other way though, a different provider and receiver does not necessary imply transfer behavior, usually because there is not an inventoried resource.
+See also [Exchanges and flows](../../concepts/exchanges/#exchanges-and-flows).

 The following actions imply a full transfer of all rights and custody, when there is a different provider and receiver.
 The implication is that any behavior rules of the primary action plus the transfer action are implemented.
 And also the flow can be included in an agreement, for example paying for consuming a resource provided by a different agent in the receiver's process.

 * consume, produce
-* combine, separate
-* copy

-The following actions imply a transfer of all rights, when there is a different provider and receiver.
-There aren't any behavioral additions since there is no inventoried resource being transferred.
-But it does mean that the flow can be included in an agreement, for example providing work in exchange for a payment.

-* deliverService (almost always has a different provider and receiver)
-* work (transfer of the work itself)
-* use (transfer of the usage, not the resource itself)

 The following actions imply transfer of custody only, when there is a different provider and receiver.
 Since the implied transfer is only custody, this would normally not be used as part of an agreement.
 But the behavior rules of the primary action plus the transfer of custody would be implemented.